Fayyaz-ur-Rehman1/w3-school-project/readme.md

  * INLINE IS USE NOT TAG ONE TIME TAG USE NO ANY TIME TAG IS USE THIS IS CALLED INLINE AND INLLINE IS USE IN ATTRIBUTE .
 * INTERNAL IS USE IN HEAD AND USE IN STYLE  THIS IS CALLED INTERNAL
 * EXTRNAL BY USGIN IN HEAD BUT USE IN LINK  is called external
-# link
+# html link
->link is use  in anqer tag anqer tag is a <  a  > and link is use in anqer tag href use in anqer tag link pest in anqer tag .
+>link is use  in anqer tag anqer tag is a <  a  > []and link is use in anqer tag href use in anqer tag link pest in anqer tag .
+# html image
+>image is a one element and src is attribute this is called image
+# html favicon
+>favicon is use to show logo example instagram whatsapp facebhook and any app have a logo first of all logo in any app instgram logo is (https://1000logos.net/instagram-logo/)whatsapp logo is [](https://en.wikipedia.org/wiki/WhatsApp and facebhook logo is [](https://www shutterstock.com/search/facebook tis is caled favicon
+# html table
+>table is a normal table
+first of all table table raw
+table tag is <  tr  >
+and tr tag use in th and td  table haeding and table table data table part colspan is give colom rawspan is give raws cell pedding is use border big in cell spacing is use out big border this is call cell spaicing that is all called table
 #
+>